philferriere/dlwin/README.md

 > Note that the [documentation](http://deeplearning.net/software/theano_versions/dev/install_windows.html#install-windows) was updated an now recommends MKL-Service, so the OpenBLAS steps might be skipped and parameters indicating OpenBLAS might be ommitted (so `floatX=float32,device=cpu,lib.cnmem=0.8,blas.ldflags=-LC:/toolkits/openblas-0.2.19/bin -lopenblas` becomes `floatX=float32,device=cpu,lib.cnmem=0.8`).

-Install the MKL-Service library which provides an alternative to OpenBLAS via conda
+The MKL-Service library which provides an alternative to OpenBLAS can be installed via conda

 `$ conda install mkl-service`